biodash/biodash.github.io/content/tutorials/r-resources-tips/index.md

 ### Updating R

-Consider updating R if you have an older version of R installed.
+Consider updating R if you have an older version of R installed -- as of June 2022, the current version is `R 4.2` and we would certainly recommend updating R if the version is below `R 4.0`.
-**Specifically, in the first session of Code Club, we've seen problems when installing the *tidyverse* with R versions below `R 3.6`.**

-You can check which version of R you have by looking at the first lines of output when running the following command inside R:
+You can check which version of R you have by looking at the first line of output when running the following command inside R:

 ```r